jsong060/AndroidStudioArcade/README.md

 ## Test

 I've decided to do manual testing instead of using testing frameworks.
 I combined the testing with the short description video.
-Youtube link: *https://youtu.be/FGgL3vMm8bs* new link, the old one did not work for some reason, hope this is okay
+Youtube link: *https://youtu.be/FGgL3vMm8bs*